 Prior to joining REA, Alan worked as a project manager, focusing on sustainable site design for commercial, mixed-use, real estate, and institutional projects.
 By working on these projects – and working with many municipal clients – he developed a keen eye for innovative stormwater solutions through the implementation of green infrastructure.

 Alan approaches each project from a holistic point of view.
 He takes sustainability seriously, and considers how an existing environment can be preserved and incorporated into a design.
 As a natural collaborator, Alan works with developers, municipal agencies, and engineering partners to create resilient environments – places with a positive impact on the community.
-Currently, he is working on the Monon Urban Trail expansion in Carmel, Ind., which will run through the heart of Midtown and the Arts & Design District.
-He is also working on the master plan of a combined sewer separation project in Evansville, Ind., which includes elements such as a constructed wetland and linear park corridor, an ecological treatment wetland, and park and vehicular corridor redesign.
+Currently, he is working on the Monon Boulevard expansion in Carmel, Indiana., which will run through the heart of Midtown and the Arts & Design District.
+He has also working on the master plan of a combined sewer separation project in Evansville, Indiana, which includes elements such as a constructed wetland and linear park corridor, an ecological treatment wetland, and park and vehicular corridor redesign.